Car Mold Testing

 Stained or Discolored Upholstery

-Mold growth can cause discoloration or staining of fabric, leather, or carpeting in the car.
-These stains may appear as blotches or dark spots.
+Mold can cause discoloration or staining of fabric, leather, or carpeting in the car, which can be confirmed with mold testing.

 Allergic Reactions